dudash/openshift-workshops/www-default/workshop-lab-jboss.md

 You can then hit the button labeled *"Create"*.
 Then click *Continue to overview*.
 You will see this in the web console:

+{% highlight csh %}
 Build openshift3mlbparks #1 is running.
 A new deployment will be created automatically once the build completes.
 View Log
+{% endhighlight %}

 Go ahead and click *"View Log"*.
 This is a new Java-based project that uses Maven as the build and dependency system.
 For this reason, the initial build